2 THE NATIONAL INSTITUTES OF HEALTH AS A GRANT-MAKING ORGANIZATION

 etc.).
 The PD/PI role within the eRA Commons is necessary

-to complete the grant application process, to view the priority score and
+to complete the grant application process, to view the impact score and

 summary statement, and if an award is made, to complete required post-award